Restaurant, Hotel, & Institutional Management BAAS Degree

 Our Hospitality Degree Focuses on Business

 Our program's strong business focus attracts the attention of top hospitality employers.
-You will get relevant, hands-on training in exceptional facilities, such as the four diamond Overton Hotel and Skyviews, a fine-dining restaurant.
-Texas Tech's bachelor of applied arts and sciences degree emphasizes the business and management aspect of hotel and restaurant careers with courses in:
+If you complete your B.A.A.S. degree on campus, you will get relevant, hands-on training in exceptional facilities, such as the four-diamond Overton Hotel and Skyviews, a fine-dining restaurant operated by students of the RHIM program.
+If you complete your degree online or hybrid, you will still gain valuable experience as you complete your 1200 hours of required work experience.
+Texas Tech's B.A.A.S. degree emphasizes the business and management aspect of hotel and restaurant careers with courses in the following areas.

 - Marketing and sales